-- 12.1 One of the most important tools available to the operator to assist in the prevention and detection of financial crime is to have appropriately screened employees who are alert to the potential risks of ML and FT and who are well trained in the requirements concerning CDD and the identification of unusual activity, which may prove to be suspicious. - 12.2 The effective application of even the best designed systems, policies, procedures and controls can be quickly compromised if employees lack competence or probity, are unaware of, or fail to apply, the appropriate policies, procedures and controls or are not adequately trained. - 12.3 The term employee is defined in Schedule 4 as an individual working, including on a temporary basis, for an eGambling licensee, Category 1 Associate Certificate holder or Category 2 Associate Certificate holder, whether under a contract of employment, a contract for services or otherwise.
+12.1 One of the most important tools available to the operator to assist in the prevention and detection of financial crime is to have appropriately screened employees who are alert to the potential risks of ML, FT and the risks of breaching TFS and PF sanctions and who are well trained in the requirements concerning CDD and the identification of unusual activity, which may prove to be suspicious.

+12.2 The effective application of even the best designed systems, policies, procedures and controls can be quickly compromised if employees lack competence or probity, are unaware of, or fail to apply, the appropriate policies, procedures and controls or are not adequately trained.

+12.3 The term employee is defined in Schedule 4 as an individual working, including on a temporary basis, for an eGambling licensee, Category 1 Associate Certificate holder or Category 2 Associate Certificate holder, whether under a contract of employment, a contract for services or otherwise.
 This includes directors, both executive and non-executive and persons employed by external parties fulfilling a function in relation to the operator under an outsourcing agreement or a contract for services.